 1. Certification through attendance at a 'Training the Trainers' or 'Educational Supervisor' course within the last 5 years.

-Any 'Training the Trainers' course or 'Educational Supervisors' course which cover the subjects of clinical supervision and workplace assessments will be approved.
+A 'Training the Trainers' course or 'Educational Supervisors' course which cover the subjects of supporting and monitoring educational progress and enhancing learning through assessments will be approved.
 Please submit a copy of the programme with your certificate as evidence of attendance.

 'Educational Supervisor' courses are organised by local deaneries.

 'Training the Trainers' courses are organised by many organisations including:

 Medicology.co.uk ( http://www.medmeetings.co.uk/#)

 2. Certified attendance at any 3 BSCCP Trainers Meetings since 2012.
 Attendance at less than 3 such meetings is not sufficient for certification.